tanmaya26/file-bot/Bot/BOT.md

 1. Watermark
     - USE CASE: *Register Watermark*<br>
         The happy path here, tests for registering a watermark when file format is correct.
+    - USE CASE: *Register Watermark when no image provided*<br>
+        This test is for registering a watermark but user did not provide/upload an image to be used as watermark.
+This is expected to fail.
     - USE CASE: *Register Watermark for unacceptable file format*
     This is an alternate path for the previous test.
 This tests for registering a watermark when a user uploads an unacceptable format which is jpeg in this case.<br>
     - USE CASE: *Add Watermark to file*<br>
+        This test case tests for adding watermark to file.
+Acceptable file formats is PDF only.<br>
+    - USE CASE: *Add Watermark to file which is not PDF*<br>
+        As an alternate path to the previous test, this test case tests for adding watermark to file when user did not provide a PDF file.
+It is expected to fail.
+    - USE CASE: *Add Watermark when no image provided*<br>
-        This test case tests for adding watermark to file.<br>
+        This test case tests for adding watermark to file when user did not provide a watermark image.
+It is expected to fail.
     - USE CASE: *Get all watermarks*<br>
         This tests for listing all registered watermarks.

 2. Storage Management <br>
     - USE CASE: *Set storage limit*<br>
-    This tests for setting storage limit when user specifies a storage limit <=5.0.
+    This tests is for setting storage limit when user specifies a storage limit <=5.0.
     - USE CASE: *Set greater storage limit*<br>
-    This tests for setting storage limit when user specifies a storage limit > 5.0.
+    This tests is for setting storage limit when user specifies a storage limit > 5.0.
 Here, the test expectedly fails.
     - USE CASE: *Set storage limit with non-integer parameters*<br>
-    This tests for setting storage limit when user specifies a non-integer storage limit.
+    This tests is for setting storage limit when user specifies a non-integer storage limit.
 Here, the test expectedly fails. this is an alternate path for our previous test.
     - USE CASE: *Get current storage limit*<br>
     This test simply tests for current storage limit.